dartmouth/gitops-demo/README.md

 1. `load-balancer` - Nginx that will act as a reverse proxy to expose other Docker services.
 Nginx will be setup to listen on ports 80 and 443 on localhost.
 1. `web-app` - a demo website with static HTML/CSS/JavaScript running via Apache.
 1. `gitlab` - demo source code will be added to GitLab and used to build and deploy our demo web app.
-1. `jenkins-master` - the Jenkins master will provide the web interface for managing Jenkins.
+1. `jenkins-controller` - the Jenkins controller will provide the web interface for managing Jenkins.
-1. `jenkins-slave1` - The Jenkins slave will be used by the Jenkins master to do work such as checking out source code and building/running Docker images.
+1. `jenkins-agent1` - The Jenkins agent will be used by the Jenkins master to do work such as checking out source code and building/running Docker images.

 ![](resources/docs/diagram.png)
 TODO: discuss project folder structure